yogeshpv/python-intro/notes/assignment.md

 ## Part 3: A Python Script

 You are given two files which contain reviews from two different sources.
-They files are in the `data` folder: `reviews1.txt` and `reviews2.txt`.
+The files are in the `data` folder: `reviews1.txt` and `reviews2.txt`.

 Take a look at the data.
 In the command line, this is especially useful if you have large files: